Economy of Croatia: Agriculture

 Croatian agricultural sector subsists from exports of blue water fish, which in recent years experienced a tremendous surge in demand, mainly from Japan and South Korea.
 Croatia is a notable producer of organic foods and much of it is exported to the European Union.
 Croatian wines, olive oil and lavender are particularly sought after.
 Value of Croatia's agriculture sector is around 3.1 billion according to preliminary data released by the national statistics office.

 Croatia has around 1.72 million hectares of agricultural land, however totally utilized land for agricultural in 2020 was around 1.506 million hectares, of these permanent pasture land constituted 536 000 hectares or some 35.5% of total land available to agriculture.
 Croatia imports significant quantity of fruits and olive oil, despite having large domestic production of the same.
-In terms of livestock Croatian agriculture had some 15.2 million poultry, 453 000 Cattle, 802 000 Sheep, 1.157 000 Pork/Pigs,88 000 Goats.
-Croatia also produced 67 000 tons of blue fish, some 9000 of these are Tuna fish, which are farmed and exported to Japan, South Korea and United States.
+In terms of livestock Croatian agriculture had some 15.2 million poultry, 453,000 cattle, 802,000 sheep, 1,157,000 pigs, 88,000 goats.
+Croatia also produced 67,000 tons of blue fish; some 9,000 of these are tuna fish, which are farmed and exported to Japan, South Korea and United States.